Key takeaways from the new age of rejection.

 Here, we uncover four red flags from this new realm of rejection, and why you should keep an eye out for them.

-1. Social media mentions do not count as a conversation, no matter how conversational they may seem.
+1. Social media mentions don't count as a conversation, no matter how conversational they may seem.

-When it comes to social media and a prospective significant other, here are a few things that you have to bear in mind: that Instagram "like" was one of many during an early morning or late night scrolling sesh, and while that Facebook comment may seem like a public display of affection (duh, all 1,300 of your closest FB friends can see it!), it isn't.
+When it comes to social media and a prospective significant other, here are a few things that you have to bear in mind: that Instagram "like" was one of many during an early morning or late night scrolling sesh, and while that Facebook comment may seem like a public display of affection, it isn't.

 2. Time is a valuable thing, and you are worthy of it.

 Yes, work is important.
 Yes, friends are important.
 Watching a Real Housewives marathon is... kind of important?
 Maybe?
 Probably not.
 But your time is the most important thing of all, which is why you should never let someone waste it.